paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Started Udacity course on Git and Github, learning some history of version control and how to use the following commands:
     - git log - shows a history of all commits
+    - git log -n 3 - specifies the number of commits to show
     - git diff commit1 commit2 - compares two different commits
     - git diff with no commits compares the working directory and the staging area
     - git diff --staged compares the staging area and the most recent commit